 NETs can be non-cancerous (benign) or cancerous (malignant).
-This information is about malignant tumours and is mainly about NETs affecting the digestive system.
+This information is about malignant tumours.
+It is mainly about NETs that affect the digestive system.

-NETs are classified according to where the cancer started (the primary tumour).
+NETs are grouped according to where the cancer started (the primary tumour).
 For example:

 - small bowel NETs